 |Tesla recommends an A/C desiccant bag replacement every 3 years.**|

 ** Tesla recommends an A/C desiccant bag replacement every 2 years for Model S vehicles produced in 2012-2020 and every 4 years for Model X vehicles produced in 2012-2020.

 Tesla recommends cleaning and lubricating all brake calipers every 12 months or 20,000 km for cars in cold weather regions.

 Schedule Maintenance Service

 Schedule a maintenance service appointment in the Tesla app.

 Does my car require an annual maintenance service?

-Your Tesla does not require annual maintenance and regular fluid changes.
-Please check your Owner’s Manual for latest maintenance recommendations for your Tesla.
+Your Tesla does not require annual maintenance or regular fluid changes.
+Check your Owner’s Manual for latest maintenance recommendations for your Tesla.

 Do I have to take my car to a Tesla Service Center?

 With over-the-air software updates, remote diagnostics and the support of our Mobile Service technicians, the need to visit a Service Center is reduced.
-If your car does require service, you can schedule a service appointment at your nearest Service Center.
+If your car does require service, you can schedule a service appointment in the Tesla app.
 If you choose to take your car to a non-Tesla shop for maintenance or repairs, coverage under your warranty could be affected if any problems occur.